Ministry of Municipality (Qatar): Ministry history

 The First establishment of the Ministry of Municipal Affairs in the State of Qatar was in 1972, under Decree by Law No. (24), which has defined the responsibilities of the Ministry and its affiliate Departments.
 Thereafter, these responsibilities had been amended in 1990, following the cancellation of the Ministry of Industry and Agriculture, and the addition of the agricultural affairs to the Ministry of Municipal Affairs, thence renamed the Ministry of Municipal Affairs and Agriculture (at a time).
 Later on, these responsibilities were subsequently modified following the merger of the Ministry of Public Works and the Ministry of Municipal Affairs and Agriculture under the Decree by Law No. (20) of 1993, on the organization of the Ministry of Municipal Affairs and Agriculture and defining its responsibilities.
 The Public Works responsibilities has also been added to the responsibilities of this Ministry.
 In 2004, Law No. (1) on the establishment of the Public Works Authority, followed by the Law No. 15 of 2004 on the establishment of the Urban Planning & Development Authority, and thus the responsibilities of the Ministry has been limited to the municipal and agricultural affairs.
-The Ministry had been re-organized and the its responsibilities defined under the Law No. (23) of 2005.
+The Ministry had been re-organized and its responsibilities defined under the Law No. (23) of 2005.
 On Mai 5, 2009, the Emiri Decision No. (16) of 2009, on the specification of the functions of the Ministries, including the authorities of the Ministry of Municipality and Urban Planning, has been issued.
 On January 27, 2016, the Emiri Decision No. (5) of 2016, on the Organization Chart for the Ministry of Municipality and Environment, has been issued.
 On October 19, 2021, Emiri Resolution No. (57) for the year 2021 was issued separating the environment from the Ministry of Municipality and assigning the functions of the Ministry of Municipality.